Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 # Conclusion
 Writing unit tests for smart contracts can help a great deal in ensuring a secure and proficient contract, by suggesting fixes and improvements after discovering errors, issues, and security vulnerabilities in your contract.
 You have successfully created your unit test script for a simple sample contract using truffle.
-Now that you understand how unit tests are written you can move on to writing more complex test scripts for other smart contracts.
+Now that you understand how unit tests are written, you can move on to writing more complex test scripts for other smart contracts.
 You can also read about how to run the unit test for smart contracts using Truffle.

 # Next Steps